Skip to main content

 • Applications are processed on a rolling basis all year round, subject to the overall availability of loan funds.
 The fund administrators reserve the right, in consultation with the Scottish Government, to suspend or reject preliminary assessments of applications on the basis that there are insufficient funds available in any financial year to provide loans to all applicants.

-Once the application is submitted to the fund administrators, providing they have all the information they require, and the loan is signed by an authorised signatory, they aim to make a decision within 10 working days.
+Once the application is submitted to the fund administrators, providing they have all the information and supporting documents they require, and the loan is signed by an authorised signatory, they aim to make a decision within 10 working days.

-If any additional information is required, the application process may take longer than 10 working days to process
+If any additional information is required, the application process will take longer than 10 working days to process

-• The person signing the form must be authorised by the business to enter into a loan agreement on behalf of the business.
-The person signing this form will be also required to sign all future loan documents.
-For limited companies this should be a person listed on Companies House for the business.
+• The person submitting the application and signing loan documents must be authorised by the business to enter into a loan agreement on behalf of the business.

 • Energy Saving Trust administers the scheme and are responsible for processing and assessing loan applications including undertaking the credit check.
 Applicants will deal with Energy Saving Trust for the loan assessment, offer and payment.